 This course provides a study of methods used to conduct educational and educationallyrelated research and includes critical analysis of selected research articles and research design.
 Emphasized is the ability to use research and research methods to improve practices in educational and educationally-related settings.

-RSCH 8000 Advanced Research Methodology

-Prerequisite: RSCH 7100 or permission of the instructor.
-This course provides a study of quantitative and qualitative methods used to conduct educational and educationally related research, with a focus on the application of appropriate research models to the critique of published research and the preparation of research reports.
+RSCH 8000 Advanced Research Methodology 3-0-3 This course provides a study of quantitative and qualitative methods used to conduct educational and educationally related research, with a focus on the application of appropriate research models to the critique of published research and the preparation of research reports.
 Emphasized is the ability to use research and research methods in the development and completion of a research project in educational and educationally related settings.

-RSCH 8730 Mixed Methodologies

-Prerequisite: RSCH 8000.
+RSCH 8730 Mixed Methodologies 3-0-3 Prerequisite: RSCH 8000.
 This course provides an in-depth examination of quantitative and qualitative research methodologies and statistical analyses pertinent to educational and educationally related settings.
 A focus is placed on the application of field research methods to educational and educationally related settings.
 RSCH 9800 Educational Survey, Needs Assessment, and Program Evaluation 3-0-3 Prerequisite: RSCH 9820, RSCH 9840, RSCH 9860.
 Provided is a simulation and field practice in developing and implementing evaluations of educational personnel and programs and educational surveys and needs assessments.

-RSCH 9820 Qualitative Research Methods in Education

-Study and application of qualitative research methodology in educational settings.

-RSCH 9840 Quantitative Research Methods in Education

-Study and application of quantitative research methodology in educational settings.

-RSCH 9860 Advanced Mixed Methodologies

-Prerequisite: RSCH 9820, RSCH 9840.
+RSCH 9820 Qualitative Research Methods in Education 3-0-3 Study and application of qualitative research methodology in educational settings.
+RSCH 9840 Quantitative Research Methods in Education 3-0-3 Study and application of quantitative research methodology in educational settings.
+RSCH 9860 Advanced Mixed Methodologies 3-0-3 Prerequisite: RSCH 9820, RSCH 9840.
 Examined will be the application of advanced qualitative and quantitative research methodologies in educational settings.

-RSCH 9870 Dissertation Topic Conceptualization

-Prerequisite: RSCH 9800, RSCH 9820, RSCH 9840, RSCH 9860.
+RSCH 9870 Dissertation Topic Conceptualization 3-0-3 Prerequisite: RSCH 9800, RSCH 9820, RSCH 9840, RSCH 9860.
 Research seminar for the development of the doctoral dissertation topic.

-RSCH 9880 Meta-Analysis Techniques in Educational Research

-Prerequisite: RSCH 9820, RSCH 9840, RSCH 9860.
+RSCH 9880 Meta-Analysis Techniques in Educational Research 3-0-3 Prerequisite: RSCH 9820, RSCH 9840, RSCH 9860.
 The theoretical and meta-analytical literature review techniques used in educational research are the focus of this course.

-RSCH 9999 Dissertation in Educational Leadership

-1 to 3 hours credit

-Prerequisite: LEAD 9870.
+RSCH 9999 Dissertation in Educational Leadership 1 to 3 hours credit Prerequisite: LEAD 9870.
 Investigation and completion of a field-based project on an educational leadership or educational leadership-related issue.
 Development and defense of the dissertation proposal and the dissertation.
 Must be taken each fall and spring semester until the dissertation is completed.
-The number of hours taken per term must be approved by the dissertation chair.
+The number of hours taken per term must be approved by the dissertation sheir.
+A minimum of 0 hours must be completed. by the dissertation chair.
 A minimum of 9 hours must be completed.